 This fact sheet was prepared by NRDC and Safer Chemicals, Healthy Families

 When the Toxic Substances Control Act (TSCA) was enacted in 1976, it was intended to ensure that chemicals are safe throughout their lifecycle, from manufacture to use and disposal.
-But weaknesses in the law have left the Environmental Protection Agency (EPA) unable to act on known health dangers.
+But weaknesses in the law left the Environmental Protection Agency (EPA) unable to act on known health dangers.

 Other laws, such as those setting air, water, and workplace safety standards, do not adequately regulate exposure to most chemicals, nor do they address the hazards a chemical may pose over its entire lifecycle.
-New legislation is needed to rapidly reduce exposure to toxic chemicals, such as phthalates1,2, a class of chemicals used in plastics, personal care products, and other everyday products.
+Federal action is needed to rapidly reduce exposure to toxic chemicals, such as phthalates1,2, a class of chemicals used in plastics, personal care products, and other everyday products.
 Whether inhaled, ingested, or absorbed across the skin, some phthalates may disrupt the body’s hormones, causing reproductive health effects.

 Phthalates are found in almost 100 percent of people tested

 The widespread use of phthalates in consumer products has resulted in widespread contamination of people: residues of seven phthalates of concern (DEHP, DBP, BBP, DiBP, DiDP, DiNP and DnOP) are found in the majority of Americans tested.

 Many phthalates are hormone-disrupting chemicals that interfere with the production of the male sex hormone, testosterone, which is necessary for proper development and function of the male reproductive organs.
 Interference with testosterone activity, especially early in life, may have irreversible effects on male reproduction.